aws/aws-toolkit-azure-devops/Docs/welcome.rst

 What's in This Guide
 ====================

-The AWS Tools for Team Services user guide describes how to install and use the AWS extension for Visual Studio Team Services.
+The *AWS Tools for Team Services User Guide* describes how to install and use the AWS extension for Visual Studio Team Services.

 :ref:`getting-started`

     How to set up a Visual Studio Team Services account, install the AWS extension for Team Services and how to set up AWS credentials to use the tasks in the extension.

 :ref:`tutorials`

     Demonstrates how to create and run a Team Services project utilizing a task installed with the AWS extension for Visual Studio Team Services

 :ref:`task_reference`

-    Describes the tasks included in the AWS Extensions for Team Services.
+    Describes the tasks included in the AWS Tools for Team Services.